 Now, raise your hand if you have now, or did at one time, have multiple copies of this book?
 Wow!
 That’s a lot of hands. 😉

-It’s a great book and it is perfect for the occasion.
+It’s a great book, and it is perfect for the occasion.
 But this is often why EVERYBODY gets this as a gift for graduates.
-It’s kind of a no brainer and c’mon who doesn’t love Dr. Seuss and all his inspirational rhymes?!
+It’s kind of a no-brainer and who doesn’t love Dr. Seuss and all his inspirational rhymes?!

 Not sure what to give instead?
 We gotcha covered!

-Beyond Oh, The Places You’ll Go! – 15 Of The Best Ever Books for Grads
+Beyond Oh, The Places You’ll Go! – 20 Of The Best Ever Books for High School Grads

 Inspirational Books for High School Graduation